-This year marks the 125th anniversary of Labour Day being recognized as a statutory holiday in Canada.
+The year 2019 marked the 125th anniversary of Labour Day being recognized as a statutory holiday in Canada.
 This long weekend that includes the first Monday in September is typically celebrated with end-of-summer barbecues or pool parties.
 However, Labour Day’s origins are found in the nineteenth-century union movement.

 Average number of participants expected at the annual Labour Day Parade in Toronto, the site of the first unofficial Labour Day events.

 Number of Canadian cities that hosted Labour Day-related events before it was designated a statutory holiday: Toronto, Hamilton, Oshawa, Montreal, St. Catharines, Halifax, Ottawa, Vancouver, and London.